nagasudhirpulla/taming_python/blog/skills/oauth_client_credentials_with_keycloak.md

 client_id=test_api_client&client_secret=zoRdC3erP6p9fci6FgzStDiRlMHkupw6&token_type_hint=access_token&token=<access_token>
 ```
-* The resource server can check the validity of the token using the "introspection_endpoint" as shown below
+* The resource server can check the validity of the token using the "introspection_endpoint" as shown below.
+Notice that for using the introspect endpoint, the resource server should also be registered as a client in the OAuth server
 ```
 POST http://localhost:8080/realms/myorg/protocol/openid-connect/token/introspect
 Content-Type:  application/x-www-form-urlencoded